 Lid Pockets: Some backpacks will have lid pockets.
 These pockets are generally quite small and designed for small or flat items.
 This would be a great spot to stash a toque or some gloves if you’re traveling in colder temperatures or traversing across a ridge.

-Most backpacks will be top loading meaning you access all the items inside through a large opening at the top.
+Most backpacks will be top-loading meaning you access all the items inside through a large opening at the top.
 This can pose as a bit of a nuisance if you have not packed your backpack efficiently and are constantly fishing for items on the bottom.
 In instances like this, side zippers are a savior.

 Less commonly seen are backpacks that fold open like a suitcase.
 These are especially handy when you are searching for a particular item inside.
-Although convenient, this access design is less common and mainly found on travel packs rather than hiking backpacks.
+Although convenient, this access design is less common and mainly found on travel packs rather than hiking backpack

 Removable Day Pack

 As mentioned above, some backpacks are equipped with a removable day pack.
 This is a convenient feature if you are setting out on day trips from your camp.
-In the Gregory Women’s Deva 60L backpack, the removable day pack doubles as a hanging hydration sleeve.

 Keeping hydrated is important whether you’re hiking in the summer, fall or winter.
 Backpacks that are hydration compatible allow you to remain hydrated efficiently and conveniently and eliminate water breaks.
 Generally, you will have a hose connected to the water bladder which will conveniently attach onto one of your shoulder straps.
 Feeling thirsty along the way?
 No problem!
 Grab the hose and start drinking.